 Developing strategies for behaviour change

 Eating Better is working to shift our food culture towards eating more plants and smaller quantities of 'better' meat.
-It’s a message with increasing resonance, particularly among young people who are embracing flexitarianism.
+It’s a message with increasing resonance, Our latest YouGov survey (May 2017) finds 44% of British people are willing or already committed to cutting down or cutting out meat.
+Young people in particular are embracing flexitarianism.
 But the challenge is how to engage people beyond those who are already aware.

 To understand how to catalyse this transition, we commissioned a literature review of the evidence.
 Our report Let’s Talk About Meat: Changing dietary behaviour for the 21st Century identifies 10 ways to motivate behaviour change towards less and better meat eating.
 It makes a number of recommendations for governments, health bodies, businesses, researchers and civil society organisations, including further research and practical initiatives.